rant-lang/reference/src/compiler-messages.md

 *Warning*

-A function references an optional parameter, but the parameter has no fallback expression and the accessor in question provides no fallback.
+A accessor references an optional parameter, but the parameter has no fallback expression and the accessor in question provides no fallback.
 This means that if no argument is passed to that parameter, accessors referencing it will raise a runtime error.

 ## R2100 (file not found)